Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-app/receive-code.md

 </html>
 ```

-This is your client application that uses the Client SDK to receive a voice call from the source *user* (ALice).
+This is your client application that uses the Client SDK to receive a voice call from the source *user* (Alice).

 There are several key components to this code: